• Home

 So what’s in the scope in helping you with your landscaping quote?

 I decided very early in my design business that I wanted to stay independent of the landscapers.
 I wanted to ensure that I knew what they were doing.
-I the surety that the client received the highest quality workmanship (as far as I could objectively tell).
-I studied landscape construction and got involved in construction projects.
-Over time and experience, I have come to know ways of judging who’s got their heart in the design and in the task at hand.

-Sourcing trades generally involves emailing requests for landscaping quotes on the design.
-I discuss potential landscapers with my clients.
 Then I email the quote request to a select panel of qualified landscapers.
-To the extent required, I also clarify specifications with suppliers
+To the extent required, I also clarify specifications with suppliers and trades.

 Bright flowers used around pool area in Brighton landscape design in Melbourne

-There are a number of advantages to this:
+There are several advantages to this:

 During this process, I investigate and present facts to my clients.
 My clients then use this information to make an informed decision.
-They decide with whom they want to work with to implement the design (construction) or undertake specific (artistic or styling) elements of the design.
+They decide with whom they want to work to implement the design (construction) or undertake specific (artistic or styling) elements of the design.

 View of front garden from the driveway in Blackburn garden design